Ann G. Kramer, EdS LPC

 Wholeness is an ongoing, growing journey that supports you for a lifetime.
 The Life Puzzle is framework for creating a whole life and provides the foundation for working with Ann.
 For an appointment, please call 919.518.3717

 Click for an introductory video

 The following article was written by Christa Gala, a columnist for the News and Observer.
-It talks about the Parent/Teen workshop coming up in April.
-(Scroll down to the next posting to get more details)
+It talks about the Parent/Teen workshop held in spring 2015.

 Ann Kramer, a licensed professional counselor in Cary, started her college career studying social work, but soon changed her mind.

 “Halfway through I was raising my hand saying, ‘Everything you teach me is how to fix people after they break,’” she says. “‘Why don’t you teach me how to help people not get broken in the first place?’”

 Her professors all had the same answer: We don’t do that.

 But that’s what Kramer had set her heart on doing, so she switched majors to study psychology and, later, received dual master’s degrees in counseling and early childhood development.

 For the past 20 years, she’s been working with teens and their parents to help them learn the framework of what she calls “The Life Puzzle.”

 “The Life Puzzle model I created over time working with clients,” she says.
 “What I found is we don’t really have a framework for what it means to put together a really whole life.”
 Continue reading